polimex/polimex-rfid/hr_rfid/static/description/index.md

 RFID Access App is a TCP/IP interface Module with which you can receive information, real time, about all employees or partners of the company - their current access by authorization in building/rooms, done work, or employee's current condition - who is sick, on a paid leave or didn't come to work.
-The Module is a required support for the Polimex Holding's controller(which use our http based WEBSDK protocol) and LAN Modules.
+The Module is a required support for the Polimex Holding's controller (which uses our http based WEBSDK protocol) and LAN Modules.

 ## Features

-With RFID Access App, you can:
+With the RFID Access App, you can:

 * Gain information about the entrance of the company's building/rooms or specific places;